riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 # Comparison dimensions

+My main motivation is to try to separate my understanding of TDT, UDT, and FDT.
+Before trying to work on this comparison, they all seemed similar in that they considered acausal or logical correlations.

+Therefore, I focus on three dimensions for this comparison that I think best differentiate between these decision theories.

 Some differences decision theories might have:

 TODO explain where the "you don't know which instance of the algorithm you are" idea fits in.